The Reality We Cannot Ignore

 $8M

-What Norman voters are being asked to invest
+What Norman voters approved to invest

 $100M